 Now that you’ve fried all of the shrimp, it’ll be time to serve them to your family.
-Allow the shrimp to cool a bit if things are still incredibly hot.
+Allow them to cool a bit if things are still incredibly hot.

 Frying shrimp in this way should allow you to get consistently amazing results each time.
-This is an ideal way to get the shrimp to turn out very crunchy while also ensuring that the taste is perfect.
+This is an ideal way to get them to turn out very crunchy while also ensuring that the taste is perfect.